The most important questions to ask when buying a car

 If you are able, ask if you can take it to your garage or parking space to see if it fits right.
 Some dealerships may even allow you to keep the vehicle overnight to test it through your daily schedule.

-Warranties can cover certain damage that the vehicle incurs and wear and tear.
+Warranties can cover certain defects and damage that the vehicle incurs, excluding normal wear and tear.
 For new cars, manufacturer warranties cover the bigger issues — though you will still need to pay for regular maintenance.

 Some newer used cars may still have their original warranty or a new warranty if you choose to buy certified pre-owned (CPO).
 If there is a warranty present, you could save quite a bit on future repairs, depending on how extensive it is.

 And even if there’s not, you could see if an extended warranty or gap insurance are options.
-However, these are expensive — and frequently not necessary — so consider your needs carefully before asking a salesperson.
+However, these can be expensive, so consider your needs carefully before asking a salesperson.
+You can also shop for a service contract after you buy your car — there are multiple third party options if you want to take time to consider which options suit your budget.

 No matter what vehicle you decide to purchase, you should be prepared to pay additional fees.
 Your state may have title transfer fees and other costs that are non-negotiable.
-The dealership may also have some set fees that you will need to pay.
+The dealership may also have some set fees you must pay.

 And although it can be tempting to just finance those fees — and sales tax — into your loan, avoid it if possible.
 After all, you should avoid borrowing more than the car is worth.
 Fees and taxes should be paid in cash if you’re able.